aaronfc/unnamed-rts/docs/tasks.md

 - [x] 🧠 Review documentation notes and tasks and plan future versions (0.2) - Naming / Goal?
 Yes. - 0.1: Foundations - 0.2: Less annoying - 0.3: Home, phone - 0.4: In construction - 0.5: Tower defense
 - [x] Multi-selection
 - [x] Make zooming work with the mouse scroll event - We are still missing a way to keep the mouse in the same position after zooming in or out
-- [ ] 🐛 Stop prettifier from modifying markdown files
+- [X] 🐛 Stop prettifier from modifying markdown files
-- [ ] Alerts
+- [X] Alerts
-	- Next wave is coming in X seconds!
+	- Next wave is coming in X seconds! ✔️
-	- Not enough resource!
+	- Not enough resource! ✔️
-	- Resource exhausted!
+	- Resource exhausted! ✔️
-	- You are being attacked!
 	- ...
+- [X] Check why prettier is surrounding some lines with `(...),` - See GUI.js
+- [ ] Add animations to Alerts: Shaking and then fading.
+- [ ] 🧠 Document Alerts behaviour.
 - [ ] Add "Boot" scene - Move preload to boot scene / menu
 - [ ] Add "Menu" scene
 - [ ] Add "Game Over" scene - Revamp game-over screen style